MicrosoftDocs/fabric-docs/docs/real-time-analytics/spark-connector.md

 ---
 title: Tutorial- Use Apache Spark to query a KQL Database
-description: Learn how to import the NYC GreenTaxi notebook into your [!INCLUDE [product-name](../includes/product-name.md)] environment using Apache Spark. ms.reviewer: tzgitlin ms.author: yaschust
+description: Learn how to import and query the NYC GreenTaxi notebook in your Microsoft Fabric environment using Apache Spark. ms.reviewer: tzgitlin ms.author: yaschust
 author: YaelSchuster
 ms.topic: tutorial
-ms.date: 04/03/2023
+ms.date: 04/17/2023
 ms.search.form: product-kusto
 ---